Cipher Department of the High Command of the Wehrmacht: Summer 1944 to March 1945

 The organisation and mission of OKW/Chi changed significantly in the summer of 1944, principally centered on the attempted assassination of Hitler.
 Whereas OKW/Chi had supposed jurisdiction over all cipher agencies within the Armed Forces, after Summer 1944, Director Wilhelm Fenner persuaded Generalleutnant Albert Praun, General of the Communications Troops of the need to centralise all results and efforts within OKW/Chi, and to issue an order to that effect.
 After the order, OKW/Chi no longer acted like a service agency, but instead set policy and became the primary jurisdiction for all work done on cipher development, message decryption and associated machinery design and construction.
 The organisation changed significantly, with new commanding officers, more focus for Chi IV function and increased staffing levels.

 OKW/Chi classified the manner of how they would work with other agencies.
 How they were classified depended on whether a particular agency had influential Nazi party members in their leadership.
 The Army had close ties with OKW/Chi but other classifications, for example, the Kriegsmarine and Luftwaffe proved more difficult to control and were never subordinate to OKW.
 Agreement was needed to ensure common process, control and cipher machinery.
 The Waffen-SS was considered a third classification.
 OKW had no control over it and special orders had to be issued to enable liaison to start.

-OKW/Chi was organised into four principal groups heading by Colonel Kettler, with his deputy Major Mettig.
+OKW/Chi was organised into four principal groups headed by Colonel Kettler, with his deputy Major Mettig.
 These were the personnel section, Main Group A, Main Group B and Group X. Group A contained Section I, Section II and Section III.
 Group B contained Section a, Section b and Section c.
-Group A assignment was the development of their own cryptographic systems and the interception of foreign radios and cables.
-Group B assignment was cryptanalysis of foreign government communications, the development of mechanical cryptanalysis devices including training in such devices.
-Group X assignment was the scanning and forwarding of deciphered telegrams to suitable offices including the keeping of a day book recording the most important data.
+Group A's assignment was the development of their own cryptographic systems and the interception of foreign radios and cables.
+Group B's assignment was cryptanalysis of foreign government communications, the development of mechanical cryptanalysis devices including training in such devices.
+Group X's assignment was the scanning and forwarding of deciphered telegrams to suitable offices including the keeping of a day book recording the most important data.